-The STAR research review is conducted annually to identify developments in reading research related to STAR training and technical assistance.
+The annual STAR research review identifies developments in reading research that call for changes in project content, and keeps the STAR team up-to-date on training and technical assistance.

 The 2019 STAR research review highlights and summarizes 14 journal articles and conference papers, giving the gist of what could be useful in your practice, which is especially helpful since many of the journals are only accessible via subscription.

 - "A combined read-aloud think-aloud strategy improves student learning experiences in college-level biology courses"

 - "A study designed to increase the literacy skills of incarcerated adults"